 Pursuant to respective employment or consulting agreements entered into by the Company with each of the CEO of the Company, the CFO of the Company and Chairman of the Company (or their respective consulting companies), in the event that there is a change of control of the Company, each of these parties shall be entitled to a payment equal to their respective aggregate compensation paid to them over the previous 24 months by the Company.
-The aggregate of such amounts calculated as at August 31, 2025 is approximately \$600,000.
+The aggregate of such amounts estimated as at November 30, 2025 is approximately \$600,000.